 - 1. Preheat oven to 425°F (218°C).
 Place a rack in the center of the oven.
 Line a baking sheet with parchment paper and slick the paper with olive oil.

-- 4. In a medium bowl, toss the fries with the olive oil, Worcestershire sauce, and grill seasoning.
+- 4. In a medium bowl, toss the potatoes with the oil, Worcestershire sauce, and grill seasoning mix.
 Sprinkle the cornstarch mixture over the fries and, using tongs, toss them together, making sure that every potato is well coated.
 Spread the fries on the prepared baking sheet in a single layer.
 (For the crispest results, make certain the fries don’t touch one another.
 If you need a second baking sheet, so be it.)

-- 5. Bake the fries, removing from the oven 2 or 3 times to toss, until the potatoes reach the desired crispiness, 30 to 40 minutes.
+- 5. Bake the fries, removing from the oven 2 or 3 times to toss them and then rearrange them in a single layer, until the potatoes reach the desired crispiness, 30 to 40 minutes.

-- 6. Remove the baking sheet from the oven, scatter the cheese over the fries, and return them to the oven for just a few minutes to melt the cheese.
-Slide them onto a platter, sprinkle with chives, and serve immediately.
+- 6. Remove the baking sheet from the oven, scatter the Cheddar over the fries, and then return them to the oven for just a few minutes to melt the cheese.
+Slide the chili cheese fries onto a platter, sprinkle with chives, and serve immediately.

 Hungry for more?
 Chow down on these: